-Our Consultant Gynaecologists can repair a vaginal wall prolapse by restoring the vaginal vault to strengthen the tissue and support you through recovery by providing expert advice around maintaining your pelvic floor muscles.
+We work with Consultant Gynaecologists who can repair a vaginal wall prolapse by a colporrhaphy procedure which aims to restore the vaginal vault to strengthen the tissue.
+Your Consultant will support you through your recovery by providing expert advice around maintaining your pelvic floor muscles.

-If you are worried about symptoms relating to your vagina, womb or pelvic organs, book a consultation with one of our Consultants.
-Our Gynaecologists are renowned experts with your health and confidence in their best interests.
+If you are worried about symptoms relating to your vagina, womb or pelvic organs, book an appointment with a Consultant at KIMS Hospital or Sevenoaks Medical Centre.
+The Gynaecologists we work with are renowned experts and restoring your health and confidence is their priority.

 Prices & payment